Gender and Disarmament Hub

 About the Hub

-The Gender and Disarmament Hub provides information about gendered aspects of proliferation and use of weapons, as well as of disarmament processes.
+The Gender and Disarmament Hub provides information about differentiated effects of weapons proliferation and use, and how this knowledge can inform arms control and disarmament processes.

-How does gender relate to arms control and disarmament?
+How does this relate to arms control and disarmament?

-In arms control and disarmament, a gender analysis (or ‘gender lens’) can be useful to assess how the attributes, opportunities, and relationships associated with a gender identity may affect issues, such as the likelihood of being targeted by weapons systems, prospects of becoming a victim/survivor of armed violence, the ability to access medical attention in the aftermath of armed conflict, and the long-lasting biological and physiological impacts of weapons on individuals.
+In arms control and disarmament, an integrated analysis can be useful to assess how factors such as gender, age, disability affect issues, such as the likelihood of being targeted by weapons systems, prospects of becoming a victim/survivor of armed violence, the ability to access medical attention in the aftermath of armed conflict, and the long-lasting biological and physiological impacts of weapons on individuals.

-Gender perspectives have already informed multilateral arms control and disarmament frameworks, including treaties and United Nations General Assembly (UNGA) resolutions.
-The inclusion of gender-responsive provisions has shed light on the differential impacts of weapons on women, men, girls and boys, and enhanced the ability of the international community to redress gender inequality.
+Awareness of differentiated impacts has already informed multilateral arms control and disarmament frameworks, including treaties and UN General Assembly resolutions.
+The inclusion of tailored provisions has shed light on the differential impacts of weapons on women, men, girls and boys, and enhanced the ability of the international community to redress inequality.

 The Arms Trade Treaty (ATT)